3demax/Staples/README.md

 ## Installation

+`python setup.py install` will install Staples as a command `staples`.

-The core is entirely contained within the file `staples.py`.
-The simplest usage is to just include `staples.py` in the project folder.
+Alternatively, the core is entirely contained within the file `staples.py`, so that file can just be included in the project folder and execute it using `python staples.py`.
 However, Staples operates based on the current working directory, so the `staples.py` file itself can go anywhere that you can run it.
-It can even be added to your PATH and given executable permissions, turning it into a command.
-You can also rename it or use an alias to make the command simply `staples`.

 There are no dependencies, beyond the Python Standard Library.
 However, individual processors will likely have specific dependencies.
 For example, to use the included Django processor, your environment must have Django.